 - Erroneous or flawed public records, including honest mistakes like incorrect signatures

 - Undisclosed easements or other agreements that may limit the usage or reduce the value of the property

 The basic functionality is the same as that of an owner’s policy: to protect the lender against potential losses in the event that the seller is not legally able to transfer title rights.
-The lender is covered up to the amount of the mortgage.
+The lender is covered up to the loan amount.
 Only the lender is protected by such a policy, however.

-Alternatives: Warranty Of Title
+Alternative To A Title Policy: Warranty Of Title

 A warranty of title is a guarantee by the seller that they have the legal right to transfer ownership to the buyer and that no one else can lay claim to the property.
 If it turns out that someone else has a claim on the property, the warranty grants the buyer legal recourse against the seller.